skasproject/skas/docsite/docs/delegated.md

 fred         ["Fred Astair"]                                   false
 ```

-You can remove this binding (and logout/login):
+You can remove this binding (Then logout/login):

 ```shell
 $ kubectl sk whoami